johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

-- On the Hermitian Veronesean, with Geertrui Van de Voorde.
 - On the association schemes of perfect matchings and their designs, with Lukas Klawuhn.
 - Euclidean geometry is incidence geometry, with Tim Penttila.